Black Bean Salad with Jicama

-Black Bean Salad with Jicama is a delicious summer side dish, and this tasty salad combination is vegan and gluten-free!
+Black Bean Jicama Salad is a delicious summer side dish, and this tasty salad combination is vegan and gluten-free!
+And of course black beans do have some carbs, but this tasty salad has only about 16 net carbs per serving.

-And the hardest thing about using jicama in a salad is chopping up the jicama, but if your store sells sticks of jicama near the prepared salads, those are perfect for making this salad!
+And the hardest thing about using jicama in a salad is chopping up the jicama, but if your store sells sticks of jicama near the prepared salads, those are perfect for making this salad with cubes of jicama!

 What ingredients do you need for this recipe?